 “Easy online booking.
 HelloCare in the BILD Hamburg”

-In essence HelloCare is a marketplace platform.
+In essence, HelloCare is a marketplace platform.
 We are experts in building an online marketplace with Ruby on Rails and mobile apps.
-HelloCare is a perfect case study of marketplace development as it has all the parts any two-sided marketplace has to offer.
+HelloCare is a perfect case study of marketplace development as it has all the parts that any two-sided marketplace has to offer.
 We developed:

 At the moment we provide maintenance services to HelloCare marketplace.

 Marketplace landing pages

 We have made about 5 different landing pages to sell the marketplace to clients and helpers.
 We tried to make our design without excessive information to help users to find a needed information.
 The basic premise of a successful landing page is that it has a single focused purpose and every landing page is specific to a particular field.

 Order workflow is the main part of any internet business.
 For marketplaces, it usually features the possibility to select the best suitable service provider.
 HelloCare pleases clients with the possibility to list helpers by location, service type, profile ratings.
 Ordering process starts with the zip code selection: thus all the helpers from the service area will become visible for the client.